 If you’re a very detailed financial analyst, you can even line up P&Ls for the General Fund and other specialty funds to calculate revenue and expense ratios and analyze trends in operational efficiency for different government programs and services.
 That’s beyond the scope of this post, but if you’re so inclined there’s more than enough data to go deep.

-Overall, after analyzing Austin’s CAFR, I would consider it an attractive area to invest in real estate.
+Overall, analyzing Austin’s CAFR, I would consider it an attractive area to invest in real estate.
 Most indicators and metrics we care about are “up and to the right.”

 The city is growing, has diverse industries, strong educational institutions, and likely many renter profiles we can appeal to.